viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial/jetson-rover-setup.md

 weight: 10
 type: "docs"
 tags: ["rover", "tutorial"]
-image: "/get-started/try-viam/rover-resources/viam-rover-2/box-contents.png"
+images: ["/get-started/try-viam/rover-resources/viam-rover-2/box-contents.png"]
 imageAlt: "A Viam Rover 2 in a box"
-images: ["/get-started/try-viam/rover-resources/viam-rover-2/box-contents.png"]
 description: "Instructions for setting up a Viam Rover 2 with a Jetson Nano or Jetson Orin Nano."
 ---